jooseproots/thesis_paper/README.md

 ## Building the Document

 To build the PDF from the LaTeX source, you'll need a LaTeX distribution installed (such as TeX Live or MiKTeX).
-The project uses `latexmk` for building.
+The project uses `latexmk` for building, `biblatex`/`biber` for references.

 You can build the document using: